openshift-kni/kni-enhancements/enhancements/siteconfig-extra-manifest-version-independence.md

 ### Goals

-- Allow customer to include any custom CRs having same/different name than builtIn CRs residing in the container
+* Allow customer to include any custom CRs having same/different name than builtIn CRs residing in the container
+* Same named CR take precedence over ztp-container's CR
-- Provide a better control on how to enable and disable builtIn CRs
+* Provide a better control on how to enable and disable builtIn CRs which will validate version independence
-- Keep backward compatibility of the behavior corresponds to 4.13 version.
+* Keep backward compatibility of the behavior corresponds to 4.13 version, meaning `builtinCRs` or the newly introduced parameter is not mandatory to generate CRs through siteconfig.

 ### Non-Goals

 - TBD
 ### User Stories

 - [EPIC LINK](https://issues.redhat.com/browse/CNF-7365) --> [User Story](https://issues.redhat.com/browse/CNF-8672)